Skip to main content

 Without filters, your search might return:

-• Draft documents mixed with approved ones
+• Draft content mixed with approved versions.

-• Results from all departments and time periods
+• Results from all departments.

 Step 6: Query With Metadata Filters

-# Create pipelines client
+# Create pipelines API client

 pipelines_api = v.PipelinesApi(api)